 Verse 17, the next verse, "But if you will not listen to it, my soul will sob in secret for such pride.
 My eyes will bitterly weep and flow down with tears because the flock of the Lord has been taken captivity."
 That's why Jeremiah's called the weeping prophet.
 You couldn't look at the judgment pronounced on Israel in his day without it bringing tears.
 These are the tears of God wept through the eyes of Jeremiah.
 God finds no pleasure, He says, in the death of the wicked.

-And here with Jesus is this deeply, emotional, tender grief.
-Go a little later, I'll give you previews of what's coming.
-Luke 19, verse 41; Luke 19, verse 41, this is jumping a few months ahead to when Jesus came to Jerusalem.
+And here with Jesus is this deeply emotional, tender grief.
+Go a little later.
+I'll give you previews of what's coming.
+Luke 19, verse 41; Luke 19, verse 41; this is jumping a few months ahead to when Jesus came to Jerusalem.
 It...I guess it starts out looking like it's going to be a great event.
-Jesus comes in, verse 37, approaches coming down the descent of the Mount of Olives and the multitude of the disciples begin to praise God joyfully with a loud voice, for all the miracles which they'd seen.
+Jesus comes in, verse 37, approaches, coming down the descent of the Mount of Olives.
+The multitude of the disciples begin to praise God joyfully with a loud voice for all the miracles which they'd seen.
 It was all about the miracles.

 If you'd only known...and He wept.
 And then He told them that the enemies would come and make siege and surround them and level the whole place to the ground and that prophecy, of course, was fulfilled in 70 A.D.
 You know, He was already feeling that sorrow.
 Let's go back to Luke 13.
 He was already feeling the sorrow months before.
-The tears would burst when He came into the city.
-When He saw it when He came in.
+The tears would burst when He came into the city, when He saw it, when He came in.
 But even here the pain is there.
-The pain is in the Oh.
-"Oh Jerusalem," oh it's almost like a groan and nothing more.
-An inarticulate surge of emotion and then to say "Jerusalem, Jerusalem," is indicative of the pathos as in Luke 10:41 when He said, "Martha, Martha," His emotion in that.
-Or in Luke 22:3, when He says "Simon, Simon."
-Or in Acts 9 when He said "Saul, Saul."
+The pain is in the “Oh.”
+"Oh Jerusalem!"
+“Oh!”
+It's almost like a groan and nothing more, an inarticulate surge of emotion.
+And then to say "Jerusalem, Jerusalem," is indicative of... of the pathos as in Luke 10:41 when He said, "Martha, Martha."
+There’s emotion in that.
+Or in Luke 22:3, when He says, "Simon, Simon."
+Or in Acts 9, when He said, "Saul, Saul."

-It wouldn't be long until they would imprison James and cut his head off and stone Stephen and slaughter Christians as we see in the 8th Chapter of Acts.
+It wouldn't be long until they would imprison James and cut his head off and stone Stephen and slaughter Christians as we see in the 8th chapter of Acts.
 They weren't through.
 And it wouldn't be very long until they would kill their own Messiah.
-By the way stoning was the way the Jews were told to execute apostates, blasphemers.
-Leviticus 24 an interesting passage.
-Leviticus 24:14, "Bring the one who has cursed outside the camp and let all who heard him lay their hands on his head, then let all the congregation stone him."
-The idea was to put him below, maybe the difference between this platform and the ground below with the floor, not much further than that.
-Get people above him throwing down huge boulders on his head, crush out his life.
+By the way, stoning was the way the Jews were told to execute apostates, blasphemers.
+Leviticus 24, an interesting passage.
+Leviticus 24:14, "Bring the one who is cursed outside the camp and let all who heard him lay their hands on his head.
+Then let all the congregation stone him."
+The idea was to put him below, maybe the difference between this platform and the ground below with the floor, not much further than that, get people above him throwing down huge boulders on his head, crush out his life.
 You do that.
-Anyone who curses his God, "anyone who blasphemes the name of the Lord," verse 16, "shall surely be put to death and all the congregation shall certainly stone him."
+Anyone who curses his God, "anyone who blasphemes the name of the Lord," verse 16, "shall surely be put to death, and all the congregation shall certainly stone him."

 And that's what they did.
 Unfortunately, however, they killed the true prophets.
 Their history is the history of killing the prophets.
 This is a characterization.
-"Jerusalem, Jerusalem that kills the prophets and stones those that are sent there."
+"Jerusalem, Jerusalem that kills the prophets and stones those that sent to her."
 How would you like that to be the byline for your city?
-You know, when you pull into Jerusalem, the sign says welcome to Jerusalem, the city that kills the prophets and stones those that are sent there.
+You know, when you pull into Jerusalem, the sign says, welcome to Jerusalem, the city that kills the prophets and stones those that are sent to her.
 That's the permanent fixed characterization.
 That's what they did.
-Even back in the beatitudes.
-You know Jesus made it very clear, "Rejoice and be glad when you're persecuted because your reward in heaven is great.
-For so they have persecuted the prophets who were before you."
+Even back in the Beatitudes, you know Jesus made it very clear, "Rejoice and be glad when you're persecuted because your reward in heaven is great, for so they have persecuted the prophets who were before you."